Chart Color Schemes

 Health outcomes in Gowrie are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Gowrie's health indicators show below-average outcomes, with common health conditions slightly more prevalent than average across both younger and older age groups.
-The rate of private health cover is exceptionally high at approximately 59% of the total population (1,839 people), compared to 57.2% across Australian Capital Territory.
+Gowrie's health indicators show below-average outcomes, with common health conditions slightly more prevalent than average across both younger and older age cohorts.
+As of the latest data (2021), approximately 59% of Gowrie's total population (1,840 people) have private health cover, compared to 57.2% in Australian Capital Territory.

-Mental health issues and asthma are the most common medical conditions in the area, impacting 9.7 and 8.4% of residents respectively.
-66.0% of residents declare themselves completely clear of medical ailments, similar to the 66.1% across Australian Capital Territory.
-The area has 18.6% of residents aged 65 and over (576 people), which is higher than the 17.6% in Australian Capital Territory.
-Health outcomes among seniors are above average, performing even better than the general population in health metrics.
+The most common medical conditions are mental health issues, impacting 9.7% of residents, and asthma, affecting 8.4%.
+Conversely, 66.0% of residents declare themselves completely clear of medical ailments, similar to the 66.1% across Australian Capital Territory.
+Gowrie has 18.6% of residents aged 65 and over (577 people), higher than the 17.6% in Australian Capital Territory.
+Despite this, health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health